Labour against the witch-hunt (LAW) was launched in October 2017.

 Our founding principles

-1. We demand the Labour Party ends the practice of automatic, instant, expulsion or suspension of Labour Party members;
+1. The Labour Party must end the practice of automatic, instant, expulsion or suspension of Labour Party members:

-- that all those summarily expelled or suspended from membership without due process be immediately reinstated;
+- All those summarily expelled or suspended without due process should be immediately reinstated.

-2. We demand that the Labour Party rejects the International Holocaust Remembrance Alliance (IHRA) definition of anti-Semitism, which in its list of examples conflates anti-Semitism with anti-Zionism and support for the rights of the Palestinian people.
+2. The Labour Party should reject the International Holocaust Remembrance Alliance (IHRA) definition of anti-Semitism, which in its list of examples conflates anti-Semitism with anti- Zionism and support for the rights of the Palestinian people.
 Instead, the Labour Party should adopt a simple, straightforward, definition of anti-Semitism, such as by Professor Brian Klug: “Anti-Semitism is a form of hostility to Jews as Jews, where Jews are perceived as something other than what they are”.

 Who can join?

-Labour Against the Witchhunt (LAW) is a Labour Party campaign.
-We urge all those who oppose Labour’s witchhunt against Corbyn supporters and critics of Israel/Zionism to stay in the Party and fight.
-Labour Against the Witchhunt welcomes the participation of all people who support its three key aims above.
+Labour Against the Witchhunt is a Labour Party campaign.
+We urge all members who oppose the witch-hunt against Corbyn supporters and critics of Israel/Zionism to stay in the Party and fight.
+LAW welcomes the participation of LP members/ excluded comrades/people who support our three key aims and pay the annual membership fee.

-Those, like the Alliance for Workers Liberty, who promote the false anti-Semitism smear, who conflate anti-Semitism with anti-Zionism and who promote the myth of left anti-Semitism, are not welcome in LAW.
+Those who promote the false anti-Semitism smear, who conflate anti-Semitism with anti-Zionism and who promote the myth of a ubiquitous left anti- Semitism, are not welcome in LAW.

-Those who, like ‘Socialist Fight’, promote the “socialism of fools” – the view that imperialism’s support for Zionism and Israel is because of the influence of Jews – are also not welcome in LAW.
+Those who promote the “socialism of fools” – the view that imperialism’s support for Zionism and Israel is because of the influence of Jews – are also not welcome in LAW.

 Labour Against the Witchhunt